Libertree/libertree/specification.md

     }

-A requester would use the MESSAGE command to share with a remote server a new direct message created at the requester having one or more recipients who are based at the responder.
+A requester would use the MESSAGE command to share with a remote server a new direct message created at the requester having one or more recipients.
+Requesters SHOULD NOT send more than one copy of the same message and recipient set to any given server.

 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the message author.
 Requesters SHOULD send a request for the missing MEMBER